Type 2 Diabetes Guide

 Diet Information for Type 2 Diabetes

 Your whole adult life has been busy.
 Years (decades?) pass where you grab something quick to eat on the way to or from work, and although you try to squeeze exercise into your life, there's just not enough time.
 Eventually you start to realize that you're always feeling tired.
-Some research tells you that you might be showing signs of diabetes, so you pay your doctor a visit - and after some testing, you are indeed diagnosed with Type 2 Diabetes.
-Your doctor lays out a treatment plan that includes diet information for Type 2 Diabetics.
+Some research tells you that you might be showing , so you pay your doctor a visit - and after some , you are indeed diagnosed with .
+Your doctor lays out a treatment plan that includes for type 2 diabetics.

-Carbohydrates have the most immediate effect on blood glucose levels, and thus are the most important for a diabetic.
+have the most immediate effect on blood glucose levels, and thus are the most important type of food for a diabetic to understand.
 Lean proteins and healthy fats make up the rest of the diet.

-Types of food choices that may benefit you are:
+Types of food choices that may benefit you include:

-• Fresh fruit instead of sweets for snacks.
+• Fresh, whole fruit instead of sweets for snacks;

 Types of foods that should be avoided or consumed sparingly include: